Orchestrator

 Basic auth token propagation is not currently supported.
 A pull request has been opened to add support for it: https://github.com/quarkiverse/quarkus-openapi-generator/pull/1078

-With Basic auth, the $WORKFLOW.identity
+With Basic auth, the $WORKFLOW.identity is not available.

-Instead you could access the header directly: $WORKFLOW.headers.X-Authorization-{provider}
+Instead you could access the header directly: $WORKFLOW.headers.X-Authorization-{provider} and decode it:

 functions: